 Let G be a k-regular graph with p vertices and q edges.
-The generalized sausage graph, denoted by S(G;m), is the graph obtained from $G \times P_m$ ($G \times P_1 = G$), by joining each end vertex of the P_m to a new vertex (which we call apexes) with an edge.
-In particular, when m = 1, each vertex of the graph G joins to two vertices with two edges.
-The mixed generalized sausage graph, denoted by MS(G;m), is the graph obtained from the generalized sausage graph $S(G; m), m \ge 3$, by joining each vertex of each copy of the [m/2] copies of G on the left hand side to the left hand side apex, except the nearest copy to the apex, and similarly for the right hand side apex.
+The generalized sausage graph, denoted by S(G; m), is the graph obtained from $G \times P_m$ ($G \times P_1 = G$), by joining each end vertex of the P_m to a new vertex (which we call apexes) with an edge.
+In particular, when m=1, each vertex of the graph G joins to two vertices with two edges.
+The mixed generalized sausage graph, denoted by MS(G; m), is the graph obtained from the generalized sausage graph S(G; m), $m \geq 3$, by joining each vertex of each copy of the $\lceil m/2 \rceil$ copies of G on the left hand side to the left hand side apex, except the nearest copy to the apex, and similarly for the right hand side apex.
 The complete mixed generalized sausage graph, denoted by CMS(G; m) is the graph obtained from the generalized sausage graph by joining each vertex of each copy of G, except the two nearest copies of G to the apexes, to each apex with an edge, and each corresponding pair of vertices of the two nearest copies of G to the apexes with an edge.
 The complete mixed generalized sausage graph $CMS^{-}(G;m)$ is the graph obtained from CMS(G;m) by deleting the edge connecting each corresponding pair of vertices of the two nearest copies of G to the apexes.
-In [1625] Phanalasy proved a families of generalized sausage graphs, mixed generalized sausage graphs, and complete mixed generalized sausage graphs are antimagic.
+In [1755] Phanalasy proved a families of generalized sausage graphs, mixed generalized sausage graphs, and complete mixed generalized sausage graphs are antimagic.

 A split graph is a graph that has a vertex set that can be partitioned into a clique and an independent set.
-Tyshkevich (see [335]) defines a canonically decomposable graph as follows.
-For a split graph S with a given partition of its vertex set into an independent set A and a clique B (denoted by S(A, B)), and an arbitrary graph H the composition $S(A, B) \circ H$ is the graph obtained by taking the disjoint union of S(A, B) and H and adding to it all edges having an endpoint in each of B and V(H).
-If G contains nonempty induced subgraphs H and S and vertex subsets A and B such that $G = S(A, B) \circ H$, then G is canonically decomposable; otherwise G is canonically indecomposable.
-Barrus [335] proved that every connected graph on at least 3 vertices that is split or canonically decomposable is antimagic.
+Tyshkevich (see [352]) defines a canonically decomposable graph as follows.
+For a split graph S with a given partition of its vertex set into an independent set A and a clique B (denoted by S(A, B)), and an arbitrary graph B the composition $S(A, B) \circ H$ is the graph obtained by taking the disjoint union of S(A, B) and B and adding to it all edges having an endpoint in each of B and B such that B contains nonempty induced subgraphs B and B and vertex subsets A and B such that every connected graph on at least 3 vertices that is split or canonically decomposable is antimagic.

-Hartsfield and Ringel [836] conjecture that every tree except P_2 is antimagic and, moreover, every connected graph except P_2 is antimagic.
-In 2004 Alon, Kaplan, Lev, Roditty, and Yuster [120] use probabilistic methods and analytic number theory to show that this conjecture is true for all graphs with n vertices and minimum degree $\Omega(\log n)$.
-They also prove that if G is a graph with $n \ge 4$ vertices and $\Delta(G) \ge n-2$, then G is antimagic and all complete partite graphs except K_2 are antimagic.
-Slíva [2037] proved the conjecture for graphs with a regular dominating subgraph.
-In 2016 Eccles [621] improved the result of Alon et al. by proving that there exists an absolute constant d_0 such that if G is a graph with average degree at least d_0 and G contains no isolated edge and at most one isolated vertex, then G is antimagic.
+Hartsfield and Ringel [891] conjecture that every tree except P_2 is antimagic and, moreover, every connected graph except P_2 is antimagic.
+In 2004 Alon, Kaplan, Lev, Roditty, and Yuster [127] use probabilistic methods and analytic number theory to show that this conjecture is true for all graphs with n vertices and minimum degree $\Omega(\log n)$.
+They also prove that if G is a graph with $n \geq 4$ vertices and $\Delta(G) \geq n - 2$, then G is antimagic and all complete partite graphs except K_2 are antimagic.
+Slíva [2200] proved the conjecture for graphs with a regular dominating subgraph.
+In 2016 Eccles [649] improved the result of Alon et al. by proving that there exists an absolute constant d_0 such that if G is a graph with average degree at least d_0 and G contains no isolated edge and at most one isolated vertex, then G is antimagic.